XiaoTianFan/Object-Life/README.md

 - O/F/S + click: spawn Object/Food/Site at mouse.
 - Hover near an object: see a highlight ring and a small info chip with age and hunger.
 - Start panel: sliders for Objects/Foods/Sites and a Draw paths checkbox.
+- After game over: press R to toggle the Results panel overlay.
+In the Results panel, click Hide Panel to view paths, or Back to Start to return to the start panel.

 ### Files
 - `index.html`: loads p5.js and p5.sound, and includes `foods.js`, `sites.js`, `objects.js`, `sketch.js`.